top of page

 3. Search Through Socials

-Social media is overflowing with opinions, which is great when you’re a business looking to find out what your customers have to say.
+Social media is overflowing with opinions, which is great if you’re a business looking to hear what your customers have to say.

-Discover relevant social media conversations by searching for your business and looking through Reddit threads, Quora questions, and Twitter polls.
+Discover relevant social media conversations by searching for your business and browsing Reddit threads, Quora questions, and Twitter polls.
 Scouring through the other businesses mentioned will give you a solid list of your competitors as determined by your customer base!
-You might even gain insights into why a customer would choose you over your competition, or vice versa.
+You might even understand why a customer would choose you over your competition or vice versa.

 4. Monitor the Market

 Market research provides powerful insights into your competition.
-Peruse the market for companies offering products or services similar to yours and make special note of the businesses with closely competing offers.
+Look for companies offering products or services similar to yours and note the businesses with closely competing offers.

 You can conduct market research in various ways, from Google searches to flipping through trade books.
 Consider consulting with your sales team to discuss which other businesses are commonly mentioned by prospective customers.